P A R T I E S !!

 John Budlong

-John had summer jobs ("interned", we would say today) at a local electronics manufacturer (MelPar, where Bernie Spector '60 works; now part of Raytheon).
+John had summer jobs ("interned", we would say today) at a local electronics manufacturer (MelPar, where Bernie Spector '60 had a career; now part of Raytheon).
 John built his own oscilloscope from parts.
-(An oscilloscope is a TV-like display that draws any unknown electrical signal on the screen, so that you can see its waveform or shape, and measure its frequency, etc. Some of us had cars that cost less than one of those.)
+An oscilloscope is a TV-like display that draws any unknown electrical signal on the screen--the voltage going up and down, spread out (left-to-right) across time--so that you can see its waveform or shape, and measure its frequency, etc. Some of us had cars that cost less than one of those.
+John's dad wasn't very supportive of his love of technology, so John built his own oscilloscope from scratch.
+Many people were awed at what John knew and built in electronics, but apparently his father was not one of them.

-The oscilloscope was fast enough to use in his Science Fair project to measure the speed of light -- from his setup behind a building on Chain Bridge Road to a reflector on Haycock Road and back again.
-Somehow Budlong scrounged a corner-cube retroreflector for Haycock of the kind the astronauts later placed on the moon.
+John's home-brew oscilloscope was fast enough to use in his Science Fair project to measure the speed of light.
+The time it would take a flash of light to go from his setup behind a building on Chain Bridge Road to a reflector on the Haycock Road FAA towers and back again was not much, but John's home-brew oscilloscope would be able to separate the pulses and measure the delay.
+If you work in military radar, you can appreciate the problem.
+Somehow (with the help of legendary teacher General Rumbough) Budlong scrounged a corner-cube retroreflector for Haycock of the kind the astronauts later placed on the moon.
+Because of trespassing, theft, and sabotage by another student, this project was never completed and John measured the speed of sound instead, but that's a story for another time, another Web page, another collection of photos from the archives.

-One of his projects after college was an accelerometer connected to the same kind of calculation circuitry as the accelerometers in ICBMs (Inter-Continental Ballistic Missiles).
-They are called inertial navigation systems.
-But, instead of figuring out where the missile was, John designed his to be bolted to piles being driven into the ground during construction projects.
+In true garage entrepreneur style, John founded his own company and put out his first product.
+John built an accelerometer connected to the same kind of calculation circuitry as the accelerometers in an ICBMs (Inter-Continental Ballistic Missile) guidance systems.
+Missile nose cone guidance systems are also called inertial navigation systems.
+But, instead of figuring out where the missile was, John designed his inertial navigation system to be bolted to piles being driven into the ground for major civil engineering construction projects (think skyscraper foundation).
 Using the data, civil engineers could know exactly when to stop pounding on the pile because it was stable enough to support the coming building.
 In fact, the data were so good you could resolve the soil and sediment layers the pile was going through on its way down.
 The main output gave the depth of the pile and told the operator when to stop driving.
 After all, if you count up (integrate) the time you have been accelerating, you know what speed you've gotten to.
-If you know how fast you're driving, counting up the time tells you how far you've gone.
+If you know how fast you're going, counting up the time tells you how far you've gone.

 1959MHS-SpringvaleParty-MaggieRoss+LanceRStewart-guitar-OctHomecoming 1959MHS-SpringvalePartyAfterHomecomingGame-AmandaRoss-OctHomecoming